Research-Based

 Can Collagen Cause Digestive Problems like Leaky Gut?

-As of now, there are no known risks related to consuming collagen supplements.
-Though, there are supplements that contain common food allergens.
-You must make sure that you check the ingredients list of the labels to avoid having allergic reactions.
+Currently, no known risks are associated with consuming collagen supplements.
+However, some supplements contain common food allergens.
+Always check ingredient labels to avoid allergic reactions.

 Leaky Gut

-Even though collagen is commonly safe, easy-to-use, and undeniably worth trying for its many benefits, it’s better to be safe than sorry.
+While collagen is generally safe, user-friendly, and certainly worth trying for its numerous benefits, it’s always better to err on the side of caution.

 Photo of author